SentioProberDev/Examples-Python/README.md

 We recommend using Visual Studio Code for the development of Python code.
 Visual Studio Code is a free IDE with python support.
 You can download it from here: https://code.visualstudio.com/.
 Please make sure to also install the Python extensions.
 Visual Studio Code will prompt you for their installation when you open a python project for the first time.

-To use the SENTIO Python examples you need to first download and install the current version of the SENTIO bindings for Python form:
+To use the SENTIO Python examples you need to first download and install the current version of the SENTIO bindings for Python from:

 https://github.com/SentioProberDev/SentioProberControl/releases